Our Therapists

 Qualifications: MSc Family and Systemic Psychotherapy from University of Strathclyde

-I work systemically, both as a family psychotherapist and as a couples therapist.
-My work focusses on relationships, particularly where these relationships are not going as well as they might.
-I work in person and online.
+Jackie works systemically as both a family psychotherapist and a couple’s therapist.
+Jackie’s practice focuses on relationships, particularly in situations where those relationships are not going as well as they might.
+Jackie offers support both in person and online.

 Family Therapy

-For many years, I have worked with separated families, both as a divorce lawyer and a mediator, and I still do that.
-Over the years, I realised how difficult it is for families to access support with the emotional impact of separation, particularly for their children.
-Having studied psychology before law, I decided to study family therapy in order to provide some emotional support for families affected by separation.
-As a family therapist, I specialise in working therapeutically with separated families and with those affected by parental separation.
+For many years, Jackie has worked with separated families, serving as a divorce lawyer and a mediator, and continues to do so.
+Over time, Jackie realised how challenging it is for families to access support for the emotional impact of separation, especially for children.
+Having studied psychology before law, Jackie decided to pursue family therapy in order to provide emotional support for families affected by separation.
+As a family therapist, Jackie specialises in working therapeutically with separated families and those impacted by parental separation.

-I also work with families who are not separated and that work covers a wide range of family difficulties including difficulties with communication, relationships and/or behaviour.
-I work with individuals and with family groups.
+Jackie also works with families who are not separated, addressing a wide range of family difficulties including challenges with communication, relationships, and behaviour.
+Jackie offers therapy to individuals as well as family groups.

-My family therapy qualification is MSc Family and Systemic Psychotherapy from University of Strathclyde.
-I am a member of the Association of Family Therapists (AFT) and UK Council of Psychotherapists (UKCP).
+Jackie’s qualification in family therapy is an MSc in Family and Systemic Psychotherapy from the University of Strathclyde.
+Jackie is a member of the Association of Family Therapists (AFT) and the UK Council of Psychotherapists (UKCP).

 Couples Therapy

-This work began for me when I was asked to work with couples who wanted to separate well and to help their children navigate the separation.
-Over time, I began to be asked to work therapeutically with couples who wanted to stay together and to resolve their difficulties.
-Although family therapy includes working with couples, I decided to undertake further training, specifically in couples therapy.
-There are various theoretical approaches to couples therapy and I trained for a year in the Developmental Model of Couples Therapy at The Couples Institute in California with Ellyn Bader and Pete Pearson.
-My work with couples is wide-ranging – most would like their relationship to be different, some find communication has become difficult, sometimes there has been infidelity, sometimes a couple will come with a specific problem they wish to work on.
+Jackie’s work with couples began when Jackie was asked to help couples who wanted to separate amicably and support their children through the process.
+Over time, Jackie was also approached by couples wishing to stay together and resolve their difficulties.
+Although family therapy includes working with couples, Jackie decided to undertake further training specifically in couples therapy.
+There are various theoretical approaches to couples therapy, and Jackie trained for a year in the Developmental Model of Couples Therapy at The Couples Institute in California with Ellyn Bader and Pete Pearson.
+Jackie’s work with couples is wide-ranging —most couples want their relationship to be different, some find communication has become difficult, sometimes there has been infidelity, and sometimes a couple comes with a specific problem they wish to address.

 If you are interested in finding out more or making an appointment, please contact Jackie below: